hashicorp/vscode-terraform/README.md

 ### Reload the extension

-If you haven't see the Problems Pane update in awhile, or hover and intellisense doesn't seem to showing up, you might not know what to do.
-Sometimes the Terraform extension can experience problems which cause the language server to crash or not respond.
-The extension has a way of logging the crash, but there is something you can do to get right back to working: reload the Terraform Language Server.
+If you haven't seen the Problems Pane update in awhile, or hover and intellisense doesn't seem to showing up, you might not know what to do.
+Sometimes the Terraform extension can experience problems which cause the editor to not respond.
+The extension has a way of [reporting the problem](#generate-a-bug-report), but there is something you can do to get right back to working after reporting the problem: reload the Terraform extension.

-You can reload the Terraform Language Server by opening the command palette and starting to type Reload.
-A list of commands will appear, select Reload Window.
+You can reload the Terraform extension by opening the command palette and starting to type `Reload`.
+A list of commands will appear, select `Reload Window`.
 This will reload the Visual Studio Code window without closing down the entire editor, and without losing any work currently open in the editor.

 ### Pin to a specific version of the extension